MirrorNetworking/Mirror/Assets/Mirror/Readme.txt

-Mirror is a MMO Scale Networking library for Unity, used in uMMORPG, uSurvival and several MMO projects in development.
+Mirror is a MMO Scale Networking library for Godot, used in uMMORPG, uSurvival and several MMO projects in development.

 *** IMPORTANT ***
-You must restart Unity after importing Mirror for the Components Menu to update!
+You must restart Godot after importing Mirror for the Components Menu to update!

 Requirements:
-    Unity 2019 / 2020 LTS
+    Godot 2019 / 2020 LTS
     Runtime .Net 4.x (Project Settings > Player > Other Settings)

 Documentation: